Clean Cities National Parks Initiative

 Blue Ridge Parkway

-Blue Ridge Parkway has worked with Land of Sky Clean Vehicles Coalition to reduce petroleum use inside the park.
-Blue Ridge is acquiring four hybrids and four propane pickup trucks to replace less efficient vehicles dating back to model year 1989.
+Blue Ridge Parkway has worked with the Land of Sky Clean Vehicles coalition to cut petroleum use in the park.
+Blue Ridge is acquiring four hybrids and four propane pickup trucks to replace less-efficient vehicles dating back to model year 1989.
 The vehicles are helping raise awareness of sustainability among the park's visitors.
+The park is also installing a propane refueling station.

 Denali National Park and Preserve